stellar/django-polaris/docs/sep6_and_sep24/index.rst

 Of course, you'll need to collect the amount the user would like to deposit or withdraw.
-Polaris provides a ``TransactionForm`` that can be subclassed to add additional fields for this purpose.
-One ``TransactionForm`` should be rendered for every transaction processed.
+Polaris provides a ``TransactionForm`` that can be subclassed to add additional fields to collects amounts of the Stellar ``Asset`` the user would like to deposit or withdraw.
+If the anchor wants to collect the amount of an ``OffChainAsset``, the anchor must use a different form.
 See the :doc:`../forms/index` documentation for more information.

 The functions below facilitate the process of collecting the information needed.